2104045/CS220-AU-portfolio/index.md

 I decided to give them away to my close friends as Christmas treats and added a personal touch by printing my face and making a logo with it.
 I also DIYed those box and they ended up loving it as much as I do!
 ![res](https://i.ibb.co/YcKhTGR/D0-BE7-AA1-B8-BD-429-D-A969-A1-F42-C05826-A.jpg)

 It started as a simple craving, now I'm planning to start a home-baking business out of this.

 # Travelling :heart_on_fire:
 > :round_pushpin: London Liverpool Street
 ![res](https://i.ibb.co/mG5WxBM/46948-B7-B-8-EB7-4-B26-BC4-B-57-F43-EA2-D10-E.jpg)
+This particular building is what welcomes me every time I travel to London from Colchester.
+It gives me everything-seems-possible moment as I walk out of the Liverpool Street station.

 > :round_pushpin: The Queen's Walk, London
 ![res](https://i.ibb.co/FWpZBZb/IMG-9386.jpg)
+The first spot I visited when I got in the UK for the first time in my entire life.
+I was 17 then.
+This wondrous city sparked a magic in me and is still evident in my face as you can see.
+I think the heavenly pink skies and illuminating city lights supported my argument.

 > :round_pushpin: Covent Garden, London
 ![res](https://i.ibb.co/kMJ0sn5/5066343-C-A912-4-C5-D-90-DA-3-E24-E4840-E64.jpg)

+I was walking around London and took this whilst waiting for my best friend to come around from her work.
+This might look a simple portrait to some, but sometimes I find myself taking things for granted.
+I'm literally walking in the miracle I prayed for.
+I have nothing but gratitude, hence a photo of a random building in London to show my appreciation and remind myself of where I am in this lifetime.

 > :round_pushpin: Barcelona, Spain
 ![res](https://i.ibb.co/GdTNSK5/IMG-3903.jpg)
+"It is said that the Sagrada Familia was built as an atonement for the city's sins.
+When it is finished, it will be the world's most beautiful apology."
+Photo taken in 2018 by yours truly.

 <br>